 Did you know that 88 percent of employees believe their employer did a poor job with the onboarding process when they were first hired?

 The first week for remote workers is vitally important for both managers and the company itself.
+That's why, right after the interview process, companies should have an onboarding journey in place for new staff.

 Onboarding, in general, comes with challenges, but onboarding remote employees can be especially difficult.
 If you have new remote employees who are joining your company and want them to have a positive experience right out of the gate, we’ve put together a comprehensive remote employee onboarding checklist that can help.